 Home-grown arts organisations include England’s largest learning disability theatre company, Mind the Gap; Bradford Literature Festival; female-led political theatre collective Common Wealth; Freedom Studios; intercultural arts hub Kala Sangam; Bradford Community Broadcasting; independent artists and a wide range of independent cultural companies, all of which are successfully engaging new audiences.

 Bradford’s bid is backed by Bradford Metropolitan District Council with the University of Bradford as a strategic partner in Bradford’s 2025 City of Culture bid.
-The bid is driven by a newly formed Cultural Place Partnership which includes the University of Bradford; Bradford College, Bradford-based live arts company, The Brick Box, other representatives of the cultural sector and national funders.
-The Cultural Place Partnership is chaired by Leader of Bradford Council, Susan Hinchcliffe and the UK City of Culture bid will be initially chaired by Mary Dowson of Bradford Community Broadcasting.
+The bid is driven by a newly formed Cultural Place Partnership which includes Bradford Metropolitan District Council, the University of Bradford, Bradford College, Bradford-based live arts company, The Brick Box, other representatives of the cultural sector and national funders.
+The Cultural Place Partnership is chaired by Leader of Bradford Council, Susan Hinchcliffe and the UK City of Culture bid is initially chaired by Mary Dowson of Bradford Community Broadcasting.

 The bid will form part of the Council’s plans for a new Cultural Strategy for the next decade (2020 to 2030) which will be published in 2020.

 Bids for the UK City of Culture 2025 will be submitted in 2021.
 The winning entry will be announced in December 2021.

 Back The Bid!
 We are looking for potential partners, funders and supporters from the business community.
 Contact details at the bottom of the page.